peeyushsrj/peeyushsrj.github.io/about.md

 permalink: /about/
 ---

-My name is PEEYUSH SINGH
+My name is Peeyush Singh and I live in India.
+I am currently into deveops and automation.